Donald J. Cohen: Medical

 Cohen joined the Yale School of Medicine in 1972.
-Along with other researchers, he had begun looking at non-psychological (organic) causes for Tourette syndrome (TS) by 1976.
-Cohen was named the director of the Yale Child Study Center in 1983—a position he held until his death in 2001.
+Along with other researchers, he had begun looking at non-psychological causes for Tourette syndrome (TS) by 1976.
+Cohen was named the director of the Yale Child Study Center in 1983, a position he held until his death in 2001.
 In 2000, he was named the Sterling Professor of Child Psychiatry, Pediatrics and Psychology at Yale.
 At Yale, he studied personality development, TS management, the effects of stress on developing children, and the interplay between genetic and environmental factors in neuropsychiatric disorders.

-According to a former commissioner of the Food and Drug Administration, Cohen "moved child psychiatry into the biological era, but he continued to put emphasis on the psychological and social aspects affecting child development".
-According to the Yale Bulletin, Cohen made "groundbreaking contributions in biological psychiatry, clinical care and the development of international collaborations in child psychiatry".
-As a "pioneer" in autism and Tourette syndrome research, he proposed treatments for TS which "opened new avenues to treating and understanding the disorder".
-His colleague Andrés Martin said his work with autism "was in large part devoted to understanding and listening to those same individuals who had been written off as incapable of communicating meaningfully and to following the string of their social communicative mishaps to their deepest core".
+According to a former commissioner of the Food and Drug Administration, Cohen "moved child psychiatry into the biological era, but he continued to put emphasis on the psychological and social aspects affecting child development."
+According to the Yale Bulletin, Cohen made "groundbreaking contributions in biological psychiatry, clinical care and the development of international collaborations in child psychiatry."
+A pioneer in autism and Tourette syndrome research, he proposed treatments for TS which "opened new avenues to treating and understanding the disorder."
+His colleague Andrés Martin said his work with autism "was in large part devoted to understanding and listening to those same individuals who had been written off as incapable of communicating meaningfully."

-At Yale, Cohen helped found the International Working Group on Children and War, and the Yale-New Haven Child Development Community Policing Program, to train first responders to help children exposed to violence and trauma; police were trained to call in the Yale Child Study Center professionals in instances of violence or trauma involving children.
-Martin said, "he dedicated much of his later career to addressing the mental health needs of children in poor and war-torn nations".
+At Yale, Cohen helped found the International Working Group on Children and War.
+He helped to promote child psychiatry in Gaza and created the Eastern Mediterranean Association of Child and Adolescent Psychiatry and Allied Professions (EMACAPAP), for which he served as chair of the international scientific committee.
+He also helped found the Yale-New Haven Child Development Community Policing Program to train first responders to help children exposed to violence and trauma and to be able to call in immediate assistance from Yale Child Study Center professionals.

 Appointments

-Cohen became a vice-president of the International Association of Child and Adolescent Psychiatry and Allied Professions (IACAPAP) in 1986, and was president from 1992 to 1998, where his work fostered "international collaborations in research and clinical care".
-According to the Yale Bulletin, he was proud of his work in helping to promote child psychiatry in Gaza and in creating the Eastern Mediterranean Association of Child and Adolescent Psychiatry and Allied Professions (EMACAPAP), for which he served as chair of the international scientific committee.
-He served as vice-president of the board of governors of Yale University Press, was an analyst at the Western New England Institute of Psychoanalysis, and was a member of the Institute of Medicine of the National Academy of Sciences.
-He held additional chair appointments with the Child Health and Development Institute, the International President of the Telefon Azzuro Foundation in Italy, and Schneider Children's Hospital of Israel.
-He served on editorial boards in the United States as well as in France, Israel, and Great Britain.
+Cohen became a vice-president of the International Association for Child and Adolescent Psychiatry and Allied Professions (IACAPAP) in 1986, and was president from 1992 to 1998.
+He served as vice-president of the board of governors of Yale University Press, was an analyst at the Western New England Institute for Psychoanalysis, and was a member of the Institute of Medicine of the National Academy of Sciences.
+He held chair appointments with the Child Health and Development Institute the and Schneider Children's Hospital of Israel, and was International President of the Telefon Azzuro Foundation in Italy.
+He served on editorial boards in the United States, France, Israel, and Great Britain.